-Pairing was brought into the spotlight recently when Brandon Lewis apologised to Jo Swinson for breaking their pair in a vote at Report Stage of the Trade Bill 2017-19, on 17 July 2018.
+Pairing was brought into the spotlight in the summer of 2018 when Brandon Lewis apologised to Jo Swinson for breaking their pair in a vote at Report Stage of the Trade Bill 2017-19, on 17 July 2018.

 Ms Swinson had been paired, following the recent birth of her second son.
 She would have qualified for a proxy vote if the Procedure Committee’s recommendations had been implemented.